RuleWorld/rulebender/README.md

 RuleBender distribution file, e.g. RuleBender-2.3-lin64.tar.gz, in the directory where you would like RuleBender installed.

+Please click [here](https://www.youtube.com/watch?v=MWoY5iaC8W0) to see a step-by-step instruction video on how to install and start building models with RuleBender.

 ## Download Latest Builds

 These are the latest stable builds